keith-golden/polynomial-expand-transformer/README.md

 For my submission, I created a relatively small transformer model.
 The encoder and decoder blocks each had one layer to keep the number of parameters under the limit (as in, I didn't stack encoders/decoders as is common for larger models).
 The self-attention blocks in the encoder and decoder each had 8 heads.
 I tokenized inputs and outputs at the character level, except for [cos, sin, tan] which were each their own token.

 My model achieves 80% accuracy on the validation set.
 I do not have the final test set, so I don't know the final performance of the model.
-However, I know my performance on the test set was > 0.70 (the benchmark to pass).
+However, I know my performance on the test set was > 0.70 (the benchmark to pass the challenge).

 ### Citations